 In 2013 Joe took part in ITV’s Dancing on Ice, making it through to the 6th round and continued his packed schedule with his starring role playing ‘King Arthur’ in the West End production of Spamalot.
 This was then followed by a Summer stand-up tour, before he then took on the role of Sherlock Holmes in the touring production Ha Ha Holmes – The Hound of the Baskervilles in the Autumn.
 And then finished up the year in December by starring in Sleeping Beauty at the Wolverhampton Grand.

 2014 has seen Joe return again to the role of ‘King Arthur’ in the West End, as well as taking part in the ITV Live Dancing On Ice Tour.
-This Christmas Joe will be starring in Peter Pan at the Derngate Theatre, Northampton and will directly follow this in January by joining the ‘Spamalot’ cast on tour until mid-March 2015.
+This was followed at Christmas with Joe starring in Peter Pan at the Derngate Theatre, Northampton.

 2015 kicked off with Joe returning to the role of ‘King Arthur’ in the touring production of ‘Spamalot’ in the Spring, followed by a UK stand-up tour in the Summer.
 This Christmas Joe is delighted to be starring in Aladdin at the Mayflower Theatre, Southampton.